AnirudhMukherjee/Student-Database/README.md

 # Student Database
+Students' details for particular subject is displayed in table format.
-A java based project which manages students' marks.
-Students' marks can be added, deleted and updated after user login and authorization.
+Students' marks can also be added, deleted and updated after user login and authorization.
+Details of student is displayed only for that subject which the user teaches.
 MySQL database is used to store data entered by user.